BigBahss/vscode-cmantic/README.md

 ![Add Definition](./images/add_definition.gif)

-Selecting an undefined function declaration will suggest 💡 the following code-actions.
+Selecting an undefined function declaration will suggest the following code-actions 💡.

 The `Add Definition in matching source file` command generates an empty definition in a matching source file for a function declared in a header file.